penyt/Copyright-and-License/hugo/menu botton/README.md

 All modifications and additions to this project are also distributed under the GPL-3.0 License.

-The full text of the GNU General Public License is included below.
+The full text of the GNU General Public License is included in the file "LICENSE".